-Molly Adams a birder, artist and conservationist.
+Molly Adams is a birder, artist and conservationist.
 Her work strives to connect people to conservation of the natural world through education, outreach and advocacy.
-Through the Feminist Bird Club,, Adams has been working towards promoting diversity and equity in the birding community while fundraising for human rights organizations.
+Through the Feminist Bird Club, Adams has been working towards promoting diversity and equity in the birding community while fundraising for human rights organizations.

 As New York City Audubon’s Advocacy and Outreach Manager, Adams is working to expand and mobilize the organization’s membership community in order to collectively advocate for bird-friendly buildings legislation at the federal, state, and city levels.